 Sometimes, finding a monologue can feel impossible.
-It can become even harder when none of the monologues for women you do end up finding fit what you need for an audition or feel right for you to perform.
+It can become even harder when none of the audition monologues for women you do find fit what you need for an audition or feel right for you to perform.
 So, how can you find the best monologue options?
-Luckily, our Backstage Experts and writers are here to help in your search!
-Below are 39 monologues for women—ranging from comedic to dramatic and classical to contemporary—that are perfect to consider for your next project.
+Luckily, we’re here to help in your search.
+Here are 37 monologues for women—ranging from comedic to dramatic and classical to contemporary—that are perfect to consider for your next project.

 JUMP TO

-Actor, writer, and Backstage Expert Mallory Fuccella says that finding the perfect comedic monologue can be a challenge.
+Actor-writer Mallory Fuccella knows that finding the perfect comedic monologue can be a challenge.
 After all, comedy is subjective.
-Luckily, she’s found some great comedic pieces to help actors find a monologue that “sounds like you!”
+Luckily, she’s identified some great comedic pieces to help actors find a monologue that “sounds like you.”

 You can learn more about these monologues here!

-Actor, writer, and Backstage Expert Mallory Fuccella knows the importance of finding a dramatic monologue with the correct tone, and she’s here to help.
+Fuccella also knows the importance of finding a dramatic monologue with the correct tone, and she’s here to help.
 Here are her suggestions for dramatic monologues for women.

-1. “Curse of the Starving Class” by Sam Shepard – Emma
+1. “Curse of the Starving Class” (theater) by Sam Shepard: Emma

-“Shepard’s dexterity with language and character arcs make each moment of this play an entertaining and heart-wrenching read.
+“Shepard’s character arcs and dexterity with language make each moment of this play an entertaining and heart-wrenching read—particularly this dramatic female monologue.
 Emma is the young, rebellious daughter who commits to a life of crime after deciding that her family’s path is not her own.”

-5. “Danny and the Deep Blue Sea” by John Patrick Shanley – Roberta
+5. “Danny and the Deep Blue Sea” (theater) by John Patrick Shanley: Roberta

 You can learn more about these monologues here!

-Acting coach and Backstage Expert Erin Roth says it’s important to remember three things when choosing a Shakespeare monologue: “Find one that matches you as an actor (energy or type-wise); find one you don’t have to make internal cuts to for time’s sake; and find one that resonates with you on a deep, visceral level.”
-This might sound difficult, but Roth has found some excellent shorter Shakespeare monologues for women to consider!
+Acting coach Erin Roth says it’s important to remember three things when choosing a Shakespeare monologue: “Find one that matches you as an actor (energy- or type-wise); find one you don’t have to make internal cuts to for time’s sake; and find one that resonates with you on a deep, visceral level.”
+This might sound difficult, but Roth has found some excellent shorter Shakespeare monologues for women to consider.

 “Could great men thunder”

-“If you’re looking for [an] Isabella monologue that is less well-known, this one is fantastic...this is the beginning of her journey into understanding the devastating effects of male abuse of power.”
+“If you’re looking for [an] Isabella monologue that is less well-known… this one is fantastic.
+Isabella has an excellent mind but limited life experience at the beginning of the play, and this is the beginning of her journey into understanding the devastating effects of male abuse of power.”

 “If by your art, my dearest father”